sampreet-chawla/portfolio-GA-project1/project-worksheet.md

 # Project Overview

+## Sampreet K Chawla - Project Portfolio

+As a part of GA SEIR -831 Unit1 - Project Portfolio

+#### This is my Personal Project Portfolio with the following sections -

+- Home Page - It has the my full name, aspiring job title, and the brand statement
+- About Me - A brief to get to know about me
+- Projects Carousel - Carousel with my favorite projects
+- All Projects - All of my projects displayed in 2 columns (Tablet) or 3 columns (Laptop)
+- Contact - To reach me...

 ## Project Schedule

 This schedule will be used to keep track of my progress throughout the week and align with squad's expectations.